-- Estimating the value of your claim: You may be entitled to financial compensation for medical treatment such as emergency room visits, hospital stays, surgeries, X-rays, prescription medications, as well as modifications to your home and lost income.
+- Estimating the value of your claim: You may be entitled to financial compensation for medical bills from emergency room visits, hospital stays, surgeries, x-rays, and prescription medications, as well as modifications to your home and lost income.
 Your lawyer can gather evidence demonstrating your accident-related expenses, such as vehicle repair bills, medical bills, prescription receipts, receipts for modifications to your home, and estimates of your lost income.

 - Communicating with the insurance company: Your lawyer can handle all verbal and written communication with the at-fault driver’s insurance company, including settlement negotiations.

-- Filing a lawsuit on your behalf: If we cannot agree on a fair settlement, we can file a lawsuit on your behalf and represent you in court.
+- Filing a lawsuit on your behalf if necessary: If we cannot agree on a fair settlement, we can file a lawsuit on your behalf and represent you in court.

 Contributory Negligence in a Car Accident